inlife/squirrel-require/README.md

 ## Purpose

-Create simple, and working alternative to Node.js realization of **CommonJS** for squirrel lang.
+Create simple, and working alternative to Node.js implementation of **CommonJS** for squirrel lang.
 This library allows you to use all beauty of modular concepts that you \*might probably\* used to while writing on Node.js.

 ## Features